JaredTruston/Calculator_Java/README.md

 # Calculator_Java
-Creates a Simple Calculator in Java
+Creates a Simple Calculator in Java with the JavaFX Library